What are Kotatsu and Chabudai?

 About Kotatsu

-What are Kotatsu and Chabudai?
-2
+Difference between Kotatsu and Chabudai?
+1

 Unlike the Chebudai, it comes with a heat source located underneath.
 It stands approximately 14 – inches from the ground.
 The top is usually covered by a heavy Japanese blanket known as a futon.